ItalyPaleAle/svelte-spa-router/README.md

 - Uses the tiny [regexparam](https://github.com/lukeed/regexparam) for parsing routes, with support for parameters (e.g. `/book/:id?`) and more

 This module is released under MIT license.

+> For support for Svelte 3 and 4, please use the ([v4 branch](https://github.com/ItalyPaleAle/svelte-spa-router/blob/v4.0.2/README.md))

 ## Video